mesosphere/dcos-docs-site/pages/services/confluent-zookeeper/2.2.0-4.0.0e/11-release-notes/index.md

 ## Features

 - Support for using a custom top level domain to facilitate exposing the service securely outside of the cluster.
 Details [here](/services/confluent-zookeeper/2.2.0-4.0.0e/security/#securely-exposing-dcos-confluent-zookeeper-outside-the-cluster).
-- Support for launching the service in a remote region.
+- Support for deploying the service in a remote region.

 # Version 2.1.0-4.0.0e